curtben1/actualCoursework/README.md

 Next tasks:

     Make the main loop actually ask other people via networking rather than local console inputs and a basic server browser for testing

+    logons and passwords and all other account infrastructure

     Statistics recorder